drakkan/sftpgo/docs/full-configuration.md

 - `--log-max-size` int.
 Maximum size in megabytes of the log file before it gets rotated.
 Default 10 or the value of `SFTPGO_LOG_MAX_SIZE` environment variable.
 It is unused if `log-file-path` is empty.
 - `--log-verbose` boolean.
 Enable verbose logs.
 Default `true` or the value of `SFTPGO_LOG_VERBOSE` environment variable (1 or `true`, 0 or `false`).

+Log file can be rotated on demand sending a `SIGUSR1` signal on Unix based systems and using `sftpgo service rotatelogs` on Windows.

 If you don't configure any private host key, the daemon will use `id_rsa` and `id_ecdsa` in the configuration directory.
 If these files don't exist, the daemon will attempt to autogenerate them (if the user that executes SFTPGo has write access to the `config-dir`).
 The server supports any private key format supported by [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/keys.go#L33).

 ## Configuration file